soylent-grin/smart-meters-demo/README.md

 To start application, run

-	nodejs server
+	node server

-and check localhost:3300
+and check localhost:3300.